bralri/bralri/src/works/transient-residency.md

 date: 2022-07-04
 year: "2022"
 tags: ["work"]
-description: "Transient Residency is an Online Residency Programme via Instagram, supporting creatives who explore the relationship between Art & Technology."
+description: "Transient Residency is an Online Residency Programme via Instagram, supporting creatives who explore the relationship between Art & Technology.
+During this residency I shared works from a recent work in progress project called <i>Metamorphosis</i>.
+Metamorphosis being the transformation, change and growth of something, this project is interested in those concepts of change specific to the human condition."

 video:
   - url: "/assets/video/works/transient-residency/1.m4v"